CryptoGing/Guide/docs/importantTopics/accessToken.md

 ---
 # Access Token
 {: .no_toc }
-It is a long random string which uniquely identifies a Pioneer within an app.
-This page assumes that you've read the <a href="../../gettingSetup/PiAppPlatform/piSDK">Pi SDK</a> page and have a working understanding of how the Pi SDK and Authenticate function work.
+A long random string which uniquely identifies a Pioneer within an app.
+This page assumes that you've read the <a href="../../gettingSetup/PiAppPlatform/piSDK">Pi SDK</a> page and have an understanding of how the Pi SDK and Authenticate function work.
 {: .fs-6 .fw-300 }

 ## Table of contents